-Double click on OLE DB source, and connect to the SQL Tutorial database from the SQL Server.
+Double click on OLE DB source, and connect to the database.
 Next, we selected the SQL Command as the Data access mode, and write a simple command.
 This command returns RowNumber as Column, and its value is 1.

 SELECT 1 AS RowNumber

-Next, Double click on the OLE DB Destination to save these newly created columns into the SQL Server database.
+Next, Double click on the OLE DB Destination to save these newly created columns into the database.

-For now, we are connecting to SQL Tutorial database.
-I forgot to create a table in the SQL Server so, let me click the New button so that OLE DB Destination editor will automatically create a table for me.
+For now, we are connecting to the database.
+I forgot to create a table in the Server so, let me click the New button so that the OLE DB Destination editor will automatically create a table for me.

 Clicking OK to finish configuring Execute SQL Task in SSIS Full Row Set package.
 Let us run the package and see whether we transferred the data using Execute SQL Task or not

-Let us open the SQL Server Management Studio Query window to Preview the data.
+Let us open the Server Management Studio Query window to Preview the data.